ManageIQ/kubeclient/README.md

 #### Inside a Kubernetes cluster

-The recommended way to locate the apiserver within the pod is with the `kubernetes` DNS name, which resolves to a Service IP which in turn will be routed to an apiserver.
+The [recommended way to locate the API server](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/#accessing-the-api-from-a-pod) within the pod is with the `kubernetes.default.svc` DNS name, which resolves to a Service IP which in turn will be routed to an API server.

-The recommended way to authenticate to the apiserver is with a [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/). kube-system associates a pod with a service account and a bearer token for that service account is placed into the filesystem tree of each container in that pod at `/var/run/secrets/kubernetes.io/serviceaccount/token`.
+The recommended way to authenticate to the API server is with a [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/). kube-system associates a pod with a service account and a bearer token for that service account is placed into the filesystem tree of each container in that pod at `/var/run/secrets/kubernetes.io/serviceaccount/token`.

-If available, a certificate bundle is placed into the filesystem tree of each container at `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`, and should be used to verify the serving certificate of the apiserver.
+If available, a certificate bundle is placed into the filesystem tree of each container at `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`, and should be used to verify the serving certificate of the API server.

 For example: